julian94/julian94.github.io/TI4/factions/arborec.md

 ## Promissory Note
 ### Stymie
-ACTION: Place this card face up in your play area.
+Action: Place this card face up in your play area.
 While this card is in your play area, the Arborec player cannot produce units in or adjacent to non-home systems that contain 1 or more of your units.
 If you activate a system that contains 1 or more of the Arborec player's units, return this card to the Arborec player.